-- a.
+a.
 A normal work shift shall be eight (8) hours.
 Watchmen may, however, be required to work extended time before or after a shift when deemed necessary by the Employer.
-Extended time shall not exceed four (4) hours in any one shift unless there are extenuating circumstances (e.g. fire, HAZMAT incidents, force majeure, dispatch hall exhausted, etc.). - b.
+Extended time shall not exceed four (4) hours in any one shift unless there are extenuating circumstances (e.g. fire, HAZMAT incident, force majeure, dispatch hall exhausted, etc.)

+- b.
 Watchmen are entitled to a fifteen (15) minute relief period around the midpoint of each work period involved, having due regard for the continuity and nature of the work. - c.
 In the event a Relief Watchman fails to report as ordered, the Watchman on duty will continue at the straight time rate of pay, but if it is the Employers' fault, the overtime rate will be paid.
 If the Relief Watchman is late due to his fault, he will be paid for time worked only.
-If he is late due to the Employers' fault, the Relief Watchman shall be paid for a full shift at the applicable rate.
+If he is late due to the Employers' fault, the Relief Watchman shall be paid for a full shift at the applicable rate. - d.
+Watchmen will not be allowed to work more than two consecutive shifts without taking a shift off. - e.
+Watchmen shall not be scheduled for specific twelve (12) hour shifts to complete a 24 hour day.